CarbonLDP/carbonldp-js-sdk/doc/README.md

 decorate( object:T extends Object ):Carbon.Auth.Token.Class
 ```

-Adds any necessary data to the object provided to be utilized as a type `Carbon.Auth.Token.Class`
+Decorated the object provided with the methods and properties of a `Carbon.Auth.Token.Class` object.

 *Parameters*